hpi-swa-teaching/SqueakIssueIntegration/README.md

 exclamation icon next to the name *(if an issue is assigned to you the exclamation  icon indicates this by changing it's color to red)*.
-To show, edit or close them you can access all Issues of this method or class in it's context-menu.
+To show, edit or close them you can access all Issues of this method or class in its context-menu.

 ### See and edit Issues by repository inside the Issue Browser
 Open the Issue Integration (`Apps` -> `Issue Integration`).
 Select the